Mary Lou (Duart) Kelley, 93

-Mary Lou (Duart) Kelley, 93, beloved widow of Joseph Kelley, of Granville Summit, Pennsylvania, passed away peacefully on Wednesday, February 15, 2023, at her residence with loving family by her side.

-Arrangements are incomplete, a full and comprehensive obituary will be in tomorrow’s paper.
+The Kelley family would like to express their heartfelt appreciation for the wonderful care given by Mary Lou’s caregivers and nurses.

+In lieu of flowers, the family suggests your consideration of a memorial donation in Mrs. Kelley’s name to the Olde Covert Church, C/O Kenneth Marple, 8968 Old State Road, Troy, PA 16947 or Guthrie Hospice, 421 Tomahawk Road, Towanda, Pa 18848.

-Pepper Funeral Home and Cremation Facility, 578 Springbrook Drive in Canton is assisting the family with arrangements. www.pepperfuneralhomes.com
+Pepper Funeral Home and Cremation Facility, 578 Springbrook Drive in Canton is assisting with final arrangements.

+Memories and condolences to the family may be shared by visiting www.pepperfuneralhomes.com

 (0) comments